Luchador/GUD/docs/N64HardwareFixes.md

 hardware profiling pass, the RCP profiler module/tests, scheduler/HUD hooks, GFX/BG command counters and half-width experiment were also removed.
 FPS, optimization notes and all correctness fixes above remain.
-The later [bottleneck profiler](BottleneckProfiler.md) replaces the CPU timing rows.
+The later [bottleneck profiler](BottleneckProfiler.md) replaced the CPU timing rows and has now also been removed, including its timing hooks and accounting state.
+The standalone FPS counter remains.

 `GUD-n64-diagnostic-cleanup.patch` targets master `337bd7bd` (Restore rendering).
 The temporary watchdog/thread, six-page crash display, stage/DMA/allocation